UFO Travel Calculator

 Is anybody out there?
 This question is not answered by the Pentagon yet, but their newly released preliminary assessment on the UFOs (unidentified flying objects) does report the display of unusual flight characteristics and advanced technology in some limited encounters.
 The highly anticipated report on the investigation by the US government task force (UAPTF), focuses mainly on the encounters between 2004 and 2021.

-The mystery around the Unidentified Aerial Phenomenon (UAPs) or UFOs has deepened as the Pentagon declared that the technologically advanced UFOs are not any American technology.
+The mystery around the Unidentified Aerial Phenomenon (UAPs) or UFOs has deepened as the Pentagon declared that the technologically advanced UFOs are.
 The assessment report on UFOs aims to destigmatize the reporting process with a developed mechanism.
 However, the report deepens the mystery behind, with the UAPs identified to have displayed abrupt maneuvers and speeds without any perceptible propulsion!
 Now that the report is here, we bring you a tool that gives you the control to design some UFOs.

 The calculator puts you in the creator’s shoes and helps you through the initial phase of the aircraft designing process, showing you how to learn and build these fast-moving flying objects and explore their performance.
 The calculator makes reasonable assumptions to focus on critical areas such as the shapes and propulsion systems.
 You can either build one UFO or compare the performance between any two designs by the means of speed, traveling time, and notes on the enthralling experience.
 Read on to understand how you can explore these flying objects.